acelestine/xsplit-audio-visio/README.md

-# XSplit Audio Visio
+# Audio Visualizer

-The XSplit Audio Visualizer Prototype
+The XSplit Audio Visualizer Plugin

 WIP!
+And is still sort of a prototype!

 ### Project src layout